Dolcetto d’Alba Doc

 Maturation: After the alcoholic fermentation, there is the malolactic fermentation, that allows the wine to have more stability.

-Following the malolactic fermentation, the wine remains to rest in stainless steel tanks for some months, after that period it stays for about 2 months in 40 hl barrels to reach the best armony.
+Following the malolactic fermentation, the wine remains to rest in stainless steel tanks for some months, to reach the best armony.

 Bottling: Dolcetto d’Alba is bottled in the mid-Spring of the year following the harvest.
 It spends around 2 months of aging in bottle before it is sold.

-Tasting Notes: Dolcetto d’Alba is the prototype of young and fragrant red wine.
-It has ruby intense colour, accentuated by frequent violet hues.
+Tasting Notes: Dolcetto d’Alba has ruby intense colour, accentuated by frequent violet hues.

 The perfume is very fruity and recalls marasca cherry, plum and other red fruits ( strawberry ).
 The taste is dry and fragrant, it has a good personality with a pleasant bitterish sensation on the finish.

-Food Pairings: Dolcetto d’Alba is a very versatile wine, it can be used to accompany all the courses of a meal, even if it prefers hors d’oeuvre made with meat, young and medium seasoned cold cuts, cheese, fondue and dishes of informal cuisine.
+Food Pairings: Dolcetto d’Alba is a very versatile wine, it can be used to accompany all the courses of a meal, even if it prefers hors d’oeuvre made with meat and medium seasoned cold cuts, cheese, fondue and dishes of informal cuisine.